dsiu13/JS-Notes/You-Dont-Know-JS/this_and_objPrototypes/Ch1-this_or_that.md

 - One of the properties of this record is the **this** reference which will be used for the duration of that function's execution.

 # Summary
-- The **this** binding is a constant source of confusion for the JavaScript developer who does not take the time to learn how the mechanism actually works.
 - **this**, is neither a reference to the function itself, nor is it a reference to the function's lexical scope.
-- **this** is a binding that is made when a function is invoked, and what it references is determined entirely by the call-site where the function is called.
+- **this** is a binding that is made when a function is invoked, and what it references is determined entirely by the **call-site** where the function is called.